 Ehrman kindly points out that the gospels were not forgeries written by unknown people - they were anonymous, and it was a case of false attribution10 by Christians later on that was the cause of the misdirection which lasted many hundreds of years.

 So, none of the four gospels are written by eyewitnesses, and the writings of Paul (which make up nearly half of the total books of the New Testament, 13 of 27) are also the writings of someone who merely had a vision of Jesus but who never met him.
 This very strange state of affairs indicates that something is wrong with Christian history.

 The stories about Jesus's birth in the Bible are contained in the Books of Matthew and Luke.
 These two accounts contradict each other in many places, and the stories themselves are derived from pagan myths, with Jesus's name replacing that of previous pagan saviours.
 Many elements are certainly untrue.
-There is no Roman record attesting to the birth of life of Jesus11.
-Events such as King Herod's killing of every male child simply did not occur12 - none of Herod's authors mention it, for example, despite their routine documenting of his many misdeeds of a much lesser nature.
+There are no Roman records attesting to the birth or life of Jesus11.
+Events such as King Herod's killing of every male child simply did not occur12 - none of Herod's enemies mention it, for example, despite their routine documenting of his many misdeeds of a much lesser nature.
 Neither did the curious Roman census that required (for what reason?) everyone to go to cities associated with their ancestors12.
 But similar stories are found about previous pagan god-man saviours.
 Likewise with the Virgin Birth, which has now been shown to simply be a mistranslation deriving from the Septuagint.
 And what of the 3 wise men who follow the star to Jesus's birthplace, bearing gifts?
 Other star gazers of the time, who meticulously recorded many stellar events, did not notice it12, 13.
 It is a Zoroastrian story, even down to the details of the 3 gifts, copied by Christians and made to be about Jesus.
 The stories of Jesus's birth are rewrites, modernisations, of previous stories from previous myths.
 These facts have led some scholars to cast doubt on Jesus's entire existence.